Ferry fire: Missing Euroferry Olympia passenger found alive off Corfu

 - Published

-One of the passengers missing aboard a ferry that caught fire in the Ionian Sea near Greece on Friday has been found alive, authorities say.
+One of the passengers missing aboard a ferry that caught fire near Greece on Friday has been found alive, authorities say.

 The man was spotted on the stern of the ship and made contact with rescuers, a shipping official said.